 - As soon as employees no longer work for your company, be sure to revoke all their accesses.

 You should also take a look at GitHub’s advice about removing sensitive data from a repository, and check out this interesting research by IBM: Detecting and Mitigating Secret-Key Leaks in Source Code Repositories.

 While GitHub has been working hard to prevent data leaks from their repositories (lately including the capability to detect tokens from Cloud providers as well as SSH credentials, and more), after reading this post it’s clear that there’s a lot more to be done to offer real protection against human factors.

 We really hope this information gives you a better idea about how easy it is to extract sensitive data from GitHub repositories, while encouraging DevOps teams to follow GitHub best security practices.
 It takes a concerted effort to avoid exposing sensitive information that may lead to massive data leaks or remote intrusions into databases or systems.

 The reality is you can’t blame GitHub if any of your employees — or yourself — expose critical information to the public.
 It’s your organization’s responsibility to make sure your DevOps and engineering teams take the necessary steps to make sure sensitive data remains protected while working with any version control systems.

 Are you concerned about exposing sensitive data from your online apps?

 There is much more to explore by using SurfaceBrowser™, our all-in-one enterprise-security product designed to help you discover unseen sensitive exposed data about your domain names, SSL certificates, IP addresses, DNS records and open ports in your server infrastructure.
-Sign up now for a 7-day trial for only $49, or book a demo with our Sales team.
+Book a demo with our Sales team today!